cm-jones/cramer/README.md

-# lincpp (Linear Algebra for C++)
+# LinCPP (Numerical Linear Algebra for C++)

-lincpp is an open-source C++ library that implements common matrix and vector operations as well as linear algebra algorithms such as calculating the eigenvalues and eigenvectors of a square matrix.

-lincpp is an open-source C++ library that implements common vector and matrix operations as well as important algorithms such as solving a system of linear equations (Ax = b), LU and QR decomposition, and calculating the eigenvalues and eigenvectors of a square matrix.
+LinCPP is an open-source, numerical linear algebra library for C++ that implements common operations on vectors and matrices, as well as important algorithms such as: solving a system of linear equations; LU, QR, and SVD decomposition; and computing the eigenvalues and eigenvectors of a square matrix.

 ## Usage